 - English level: equivalent to IELTS 6.0;

-- The student’s major should be business/logistics related and the foundation year should be successfully rounded off.
+- The foundation year should be successfully rounded off.

 - Students must have affinity with mathematics and statistics.

 At Fontys you will study in various ways.
 There are tutorials and lectures in classrooms with about 25 other students.
 In these sessions you will work in small groups or independently and depending on course choices, within a project team on your assignments.
 The campus offers a wide array of facilities to study alone or with a group.
 Here at Fontys, we believe that collaborative learning stimulates a hands on, independent way of working.
 At Fontys we believe in interaction.
 We like it when you ask questions during lectures and also outside lectures we are there for you.

 How will your course programme be recognised by your home university?

 Fontys will provide you with a so-called ‘Transcript of Records’, which will clarify the results that you have achieved.
 Depending on your results, you will receive a maximum of 30 ECTS credits.
 ECTS credits are recognised throughout Europe.
 The agreement between your home university and Fontys University of Applied Sciences will usually include a condition whereby the credits that you obtain will be recognised and transferred into the records kept by your home university.